 Playing to the Algorithm: How Spotify’s Recommendations Shape Music Production

-I examine how recommender systems have influenced the music industry and shaped music production over the last decade.
+I examine how recommender systems have influenced the music industry and shaped music production.
 Using a structural model of the recorded music industry, I analyze consumer behavior, platform recommendations, and rightsholder release decisions.
-I estimate a fixed cost of $80,000 for songs entering Spotify’s Top 200, with a 26% gross profit margin.
+I estimate a fixed cost of $170,000 for songs that enter Spotify’s Top 200.
 Counterfactual analysis shows that with randomized recommendations, fewer songs would enter the market, reducing consumer welfare by 4%.
-The songs that do enter would be 8 seconds longer on average and more heterogeneous in length.
-Popularity-based recommendations that do not account for individual taste would generate a superstar effect, increasing gross profit margins for songs that enter the market to 48%, but reducing consumer welfare by 16%.
-While recommender systems have reduced overall variety in music, they have enabled additional entry and increased consumer welfare.
+The songs that do enter would be 33 seconds longer on average and more heterogeneously long.
+Popularity-based recommendations that do not account for individual taste would generate a superstar effect—increasing gross profit margins for songs that enter the market to 40%—but reducing consumer welfare by 13%.
+Although recommender systems have reduced overall variety in music, they have also enabled additional entry and increased consumer welfare.